News & Trends: Substance Abuse

 News & Trends: Contingency Planning \ Disaster Management

 12/11/2007 - The Securities and Exchange Commission is now requiring members of the NASD and NYSE to develop business continuity plans and disclose to their customers a summary of those plans.
 Plans must cover data backup and recovery, backup communications systems, and customer access to funds, among other key areas. @ Link to the rules at SM Online.

 News & Trends

 12/11/2007 - Safety regulations.
 Small businesses often struggle with understanding them.
 Now they can get free on-site health and safety consultations from state governments.
 Participant companies' names are kept anonymous.
 In addition, any unsafe conditions found during a consultation will not automatically be reported.
 The program may even exempt businesses from general scheduled OSHA inspections for one year. @ Go to SM Online to learn more about this free service.

-Intelligence: Risk Management
+News & Trends: Risk Management

 12/11/2007 - Building owners and managers can always make their facilities safer, but at what cost?
 Three years after the United States learned how vulnerable its landmark facilities were, a new software tool is being released that can help building owners and managers calculate and compare life-cycle costs of various methods used to reduce terrorist risk at buildings.
 Due out in beta version in September, with version 1.0 promised for March 2005 and a final version a year after that, the software "will allow building owners and managers to make comparisons among several alternative risk mitigation measures under different user-defined disaster scenarios," according to a recent report by the National Institute of Standards and Technology (NIST).
 Read "Cost-Effective Responses to Terrorist Risks in Constructed Facilities"